Nintendo Switch: Joy-Con

 The Nintendo Switch includes two controllers, collectively called Joy-Con and individually referred to as the "Joy-Con (L)" and "Joy-Con (R)".
-These controllers attach to the console via side rails with a locking mechanism, and a small release button on the back allows for detachment.
-When connected to the console, the Joy-Con recharge automatically.
-When detached, they can be used as a pair by a single player, attached to a grip accessory to mimic a traditional gamepad—which also allows charging via USB-C—or used separately as individual controllers for two players.
-Straps can be attached for better grip when detached, and a charging grip powered by AA batteries is also available.
+The controllers attach to the console via side rails with a locking mechanism, and a release button on the rear allows detachment.
+When attached to the console, the Joy-Con recharge automatically.

+When detached, the controllers can be used in several configurations: together using a grip accessory to form a traditional gamepad-style controller, separately as miniature gamepads for two-player input, or individually as motion controllers.
+Straps can be attached for improved handling when used separately.

 A single Switch console supports up to eight Joy-Con connections simultaneously.